-If a child cannot come to school, parents should contact the school office by 9am on the same day, either by telephoning or sending a message.
-The reason for the absence needs to be noted.
-Teachers are legally responsible for recording the exact reason for a child's absence. □ Holidays in term time are not permitted.
-If a child is absent for a holiday for ten sessions or more (5 days), this may lead to a Penalty Notice being issued under the provisions of the Education Act 1996 (as amended), which means that parents will be fined for their child's absence.
-This fine is £60.00 per child (rising to £120.00 if not paid within 21 days) and can be issued to both parents. □ Authorised absences will be given for: 1) Personal illness (for pupils with less than 90% attendance, the absence will be recorded as unauthorised unless in exceptional circumstances and medical evidence is provided).
-2) Religious festivals.
-3) Medical/dental appointments on proof of an appointment card.
-4) Circumstances authorised by the school (such as a family bereavement). ☐ If a reason is not given or is not covered by the above reasons, then the absence is noted as an unauthorised absence. ☐ All parents will receive a half-term attendance report card. ☐ All children's attendance is monitored at the end of each half-term.
-Repeated absences will lead to detailed monitoring by the school attendance staff.
-Targets for improvement will be clear and communicated to pupil and parent or carer.
+- If a child cannot come to school, parents should contact the school office by 9am on the same day, either by telephoning or sending a message. - The reason for the absence needs to be noted.
+Teachers are legally responsible for recording the exact reason for a child's absence. - The school may consider issuing a Penalty Notice if a pupil has 10 or more unauthorised sessions (equivalent to 5 school days) within a rolling 10-school-week period. - o These sessions do not have to be consecutive. - o They can include any type of unauthorised absence. - They may span across different terms and even different school years. - This is in line with the National Penalty Notice Framework 2024.
+Please note: Penalty Notices are issued per parent, per child.

-School will organise support to remove barriers to regular attendance.

-procedures below.
+- For parents of children with SEND (for example children with a diagnosis of autism).
+We may make reasonable adjustments to our attendance policy regarding leave of absence for holidays for children with SEND if: - The child's attendance figure is at least 96% for the previous and current academic year - o The leave of absence form is submitted before the absence

+Authorised absences will be given for:

+- 1) Personal illness (for pupils with less than 90% attendance, the absence will be recorded as unauthorised unless in exceptional circumstances and medical evidence is provided). - 2) Religious festivals. - 3) Medical/dental appointments with evidence provided to attendance team. - 4) Circumstances authorised by the school (such as a family bereavement). - 5) Parents of children with SEND children may feel that taking holidays during the school holiday time will disadvantage their children.
+Therefore, parents may request to take their children out of school during term time for holidays during quieter periods.
+When parents have submitted a leave of absence form before the absence, Clapgate Primary School may make reasonable adjustments to our attendance policy.
+The headteacher will consider these requests on a case-by-case basis, depending on the length of the absence, provided a child's current and previous years' attendance figure is at least 96%.

+If a reason is not given or is not covered by the above reasons, then the absence is noted as an unauthorised absence.

+The school attendance team will:

-School will organise meetings with parents or carers to review and improve attendance.
-If a child's attendance meets one of the trigger points below, the school will follow the
+- Provide parents with a half-term attendance report card. - Monitor children's attendance at the end of each half-term. - Closely monitor repeated absences - Set and communicate clear targets for improvements to pupils and parents or carers. - Organise support to remove barriers to regular attendance. - Organise meetings with parents or carers to review and improve attendance. - Follow the procedures below if a child's attendance meets one of the trigger points below.